 In this blog, we’ll look more closely at why this isssue is so important, the mechanics of this debate, and what the data says we can do about it.

 The issue matters because feral cats’ impact on the environment is undeniable.
 Though there is certainly a debate about the extent of the impact, we can be sure that the millions of cats living in the wild around the world and hunting wildlife do have an effect of some kind.

 The two main factors to consider when thinking about feral cats’ impact is their population size, and how many animals each one kills.
-We know that unfixed cats can reproduce exponentially, meaning their population can increase very much in a very short amount of time.
-At some point, however, their population reaches a carrying capacity where there simply aren’t enough resources in the local environment to support a larger population.
+We know that unfixed cats can reproduce exponentially up to a point, meaning their population can increase very much in a very short amount of time.
+At a certain point, however, their population reaches a carrying capacity where there simply aren’t enough resources in the local environment to support a larger population.
 Carrying capacity is something that varies depending on local ecology, and is not an easy thing to generalize across an entire continent or country, for example.